 His project soon became the talk of the town, and Mario’s wines were quickly recognized as some of the finest of the new generation of Brunello di Montalcino.
 However, in 2000 Mario decided to move onto new pastures, and Il Palazzone was sold to Richard Parsons, the former CEO of Time Warner and a man for whom wine was a serious business.
 Assembling a crack team, including British estate manager Laura Gray and winemaker Paolo Vagaggini, Parsons set Il Palazzone on a course toward greatness.

 Indeed, since his purchase in 2000, Parsons has invested a monumental amount of energy and money into making Il Palazzone a formidable name in Brunello di Montalcino, including funding the construction of a state-of-the-art winery, which was completed in 2012.
-Yet, at the heart of this estate’s philosophy is great respect for the region’s traditions, which includes aging wines in large oak barrels for several years, and above all else, respect for the unique terroir of Brunello di Montalcino.
-In this regard, Il Palazzone is way ahead of the curve – cultivating three very separate vineyard sites, the estate blends wines from these distinct terroirs to forge something that is much greater than the sum of its parts.
+Yet, at the heart of this estate’s philosophy is great respect for the region’s traditions, including aging wines in large oak barrels for several years, and above all else, respect for the unique terroir of Brunello di Montalcino.
+In this regard, Il Palazzone is way ahead of the curve – cultivating three very separate vineyard sites, the estate blends wines from these distinct terroirs to forge something much greater than the sum of its parts.

 Il Palazzone Brunello di Montalcino